 c.
 Ancillary services – Including frequency regulation, voltage support and black start.
 With frequency regulation, BESS are connected at all times to stabilize the grid.

 d.
 Demand response – Typically does not require daily charge and discharge; Systems are on stand-by for grid operators as needed.
 Utilities seek flexible systems that can respond quickly and frequently to fluctuating grid conditions.

-A: DEPCOM’s procurement strength helps asset owners mitigate supply risks and ensure competitive pricing.
+A: DEPCOM Power’s procurement strength helps asset owners mitigate supply risks and ensure competitive pricing.
 We leverage bulk procurement with top-tier battery suppliers that are secured through our deep relationships with bankable and certified manufacturers.